What are Student Cluster Competitions, anyway? A Field Guide

 On the software side, teams can use any o/s, clustering, or management software they desire as long as the configuration will run the required workloads.
 The vast majority of teams run some flavor of Linux, although there were Russian teams in 2010 and 2011 who competed with a Microsoft-based software stack, and they won highest LINPACK at SC11 in (appropriately enough) Seattle.

 It’s amazing how much hardware can fit under that 3 kW limbo bar.
 At SC12 in Salt Lake City, the Overall Winner Texas Longhorn team used a 10-node cluster that sported 160 CPU cores plus two NVIDIA m2090 GPU boards.
 Texas had the highest node count, but other teams used as few as six nodes and as many as eight GPU cards.
+The latest trend is small two to four node clusters that are jam packed with NVIDIA GPUs.

-Speaking for myself (and probably untold millions of maniacal fans worldwide), these competitions are highly compelling affairs.
+Speaking for myself (and the untold millions of maniacal fans worldwide), these competitions are highly compelling affairs.
 The one thing I hear time and time again from students is, “I learned sooo much from this…” They’re not just referring to what they’ve learned about systems and clusters, but what they’ve learned about science and research.
 And they’re so eager and enthusiastic when talking about this new knowledge and what they can do with it – it’s almost contagious.

 For some participants, the Student Cluster Competition is a life-changing event.
 It’s prompted some students to embrace or change their career plans – sometimes radically.
-These events have led to internships and even full-time, career-track jobs.
+These events have led to internships and full-time, career-track jobs.
 For many of the students, this is their first exposure to the world of supercomputing and the careers paths that are available in industry and research.
 Watching them begin to realize the range of opportunities open to them is very gratifying; it even penetrates a few layers of my own dispirited cynicism.

 The schools sending the teams also realize great value from the contests.
 Several universities have used the SCC as a springboard to build a more robust computer science and HPC curriculum – sometimes designing classes around the competition to help prepare their teams.
 The contests also give the schools an opportunity to highlight student achievement, regardless of whether or not they win.